 What sort of Adventure Puppy did we get?

 Initially, we wanted a labrador or something similar.
 We've always loved big, clever dogs and don't mind at all the exercise requirements- we're looking forward to all the walks and hikes and adventures.
 But the more we actually started to think about it, the more we decided that a lab might be a little bit too big for our motorhome or our boat (which I know some readers might find hilarious- we know several people who travel with 2 or 3 big dogs in their motorhome.
-Don't be too hard on us- we were nervous first time puppy owners!)
+Don't be too hard on us- we're nervous first-time puppy owners!)

 Initally, we thought we wanted a black/ chocolate colour dog- as we mainly wear dark colour clothes!!- but then we saw this picture and we were gone.
 GONE.
 Totally in love.
 To the point that I almost cried before I phoned the breeder in case he was no longer available.
 He's the one with the white stripe down his face.